Clay Museum Conference 2023

-Natalie Armitage, the Learning and Participation Manager for British Ceramics Biennial and the BCB Co-ordinator for the Clay Museum, will facilitate the day alongside Lisa Joyce, the lead for both the Education Team and Clay Museum at The Potteries Museum & Art Gallery.
+Natalie Armitage, the Learning & Participation Manager for British Ceramics Biennial and the BCB Co-ordinator for the Clay Museum, will facilitate the day alongside Lisa Joyce, the lead for Clay Museum at The Potteries Museum & Art Gallery and Amanda McDonagh, the Education Officer for The Potteries Museum & Art Gallery.

 Keynote Speaker – Neil Brownsword, Professor of Ceramics at Staffordshire University

 Neil Brownsword is an artist, researcher, educator and Professor of Ceramics at Staffordshire University.
 Brownsword’s artistic practice examines the manufacturing histories of North Staffordshire’s ceramic industry, and the effects globalisation has had upon people, place and traditional skills in recent decades.
 His reactivation of associated post-industrial spaces and endangered industrial crafts has achieved impact internationally via cross-cultural exchange, and curated trans-disciplinary collaborative projects.
 Brownsword’s work is represented in public collections internationally, including the Victoria and Albert Museum, Korea Ceramic Foundation and Yingee Ceramic Museum Taiwan.
 In 2009 he was awarded the ‘One Off Award’ at the inaugural British Ceramic Biennial, and the Grand Prize at the 2015 Gyeonggi International Ceramic Biennale, South Korea, in recognition for his ‘creativity and contribution to the field’.
 In 2019 he was awarded the inaugural Whitegold International Ceramics Prize.